Sales & Marketing Advice

 5 Steps to Writing an Elevator Pitch

-Step one is to get clear about what you do.
+Step one is to clarify what you do.
 You need to be able to explain your job in layperson’s terms, along with how your business provides a solution to a known problem.

 Step two is to clarify.
 What makes your business unique?
 What do you have to offer that the rest of your industry lacks?
 Think about the things that make your job attractive, something that would be memorable to a person hearing about it for the first time.